 The QAPP for fish and shellfish studies (Maciolek et al., 2008) describes sample tracking in the field.
-Field samples will be assigned IDs by AECOM and/or its subconsultant Battelle.
-Composited samples for analysis will be assigned LIMS IDs by DLS after sample reception in DLS's Central Lab.
-All composited samples are stored in a freezer in Battelle and then shipped to the Central Lab on Deer Island after the compositing of samples for each survey (Flounder, Lobster and Mussel, respectively) has been completed by Battelle.
+Field samples will be assigned IDs by Normandeau.
+LIMS IDs for composited samples for analysis will be provided by DLS in advance.
+All composited samples are stored in a freezer at Normandeau and then shipped to the Central Lab on Deer Island after the compositing of samples for each survey (Flounder, Lobster and Mussel, respectively) has been completed by Normandeau.
 Upon receipt, the composited samples will be logged in by the Sample Management Team (Violet Team).